-Vox has launched a program to help keep our explainers and every facet of our journalism free during a time when everyone needs and deserves access to the most important information of the day.
+In 2020, Vox launched a program to help keep our explainers and every facet of our journalism free because we believe that everyone needs and deserves access to the most important information of the day.
 Thank you to those of you who have asked for a way to financially support Vox’s journalism.
-Our mission — to empower our audience through understanding — has never been more clear, and we are so honored that you want to play an important role in it.
+Our mission — to provide clarity that empowers our audience through understanding — has never been more important, and we are so honored that you want to play a role in it.

 Vox provides all of its content free — and we are committed to keeping it that way.
 Vox Media has a very diversified business, but without a subscription product or a paywall at Vox, advertising is still a major revenue source for our network.

 But we can’t rely on advertising dollars alone as the public need for our service grows.
+Diversifying our revenue helps us ensure we are always staffed to cover what matters most to you.
 That’s why we are turning to you, our loyal audience, for support.

 How will contributions be used?

-Your support will enable our staff to offer free articles, videos, and podcasts where we’ll continue to cover the ins and outs of this crisis.
+Your gift will directly support Vox journalism across our website, YouTube, and podcasts.
 Here are a few examples of what your contribution could help us do:

 - Create distinctive coverage with altruistic values at the core.
-Our Future Perfect vertical is highlighting the ethical rules of social distancing, why sending Americans checks is a good idea, how to use mindfulness in a pandemic, and how you can help AI predict the spread of coronavirus.
-We are covering this pandemic with a global perspective, and will ask the important questions of how we can all act to reduce the most suffering in the world right now.
+Our Future Perfect vertical is highlighting why sending Americans checks is a good idea, how to use mindfulness in a pandemic, and upgrades we can make today to fight the pandemics of tomorrow.
+We are covering the ongoing pandemic with a global perspective, and will ask the important questions about how we can all act to reduce the most suffering in the world right now.

 - Produce compelling content for audiences on the platforms where people — especially young people — spend their time.
 It’s important to combat misinformation with high-quality journalism.
 Vox’s video team is best in class at answering big questions about the issues that matter most.
-With our YouTube-native journalism and our sharp news explainers on Facebook, we are able to reach a much younger demographic.
-On YouTube, where 40 percent of our subscribers are under 25, we’re seeing the incredible reach of our videos on how soap kills the coronavirus, how coronavirus is worse than the flu, and what it means to “flatten the curve.”
+With our YouTube-native journalism and our sharp news explainers on Facebook, we can reach a much younger demographic.
+On YouTube, where 40 percent of our subscribers are under 25, we’re seeing incredible reach on our videos that help explain Russia’s war on Ukraine, dissect the continued polarization in America, and uncover such things as the human cost of industrial meat production in the US.
 These three videos alone have been viewed more than 20 million times on YouTube.
 We’re in a unique position to spread valuable, trustworthy information to a crucial audience on platforms where disinformation often thrives.

 Is this contribution tax-deductible?